iraklidk/CSES/README.md

 - Advanced Techniques
 - Additional Problems

 Each category contains a subdirectory with the solutions for the problems within that category.
-Each solution file includes the problem description, my approach, and the code.
+Each solution file includes the problem description(2nd line) and the code.